Matt-8A/Instagram-Remake/README.md

 # Instagram Remake
-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+This is an Instagram clone with a custom Parse backend database that allows a user to post photos and view a global photos feed.

 Time spent: **4** hours spent in total